artisan-roaster-scope/artisan/_docs/21-lcds.md

 ### Large LCDs

-An extra set of LCDs are available as an extra window (Menu View > LCDs) that respect the color settings of the time/BT/ET LCDs from the main window.
+An extra set of LCDs are available as an extra window (Tools> LCDs) that respect the color settings of the time/BT/ET LCDs from the main window.
 This window can moved to a second screen attached to the computer running Artisan and enlarged as needed.
-Note that Delta BT is not included in this feature.
+New LCD's include Delta, PID and Extras.

 ### Web LCDs